FriendlyGecko/bashflix/README.md

 # bashflix

+This is for archival purposes, current project exists here as a fork called Kino: https://gitlab.com/FriendlyGecko/kino

 Bash script to watch movies and TV shows on Mac OS X and Linux, with subtitles, instantaneously.
 Just give the name, quickly grab your popcorn and have fun!

 ![](https://media.giphy.com/media/mACRrW4R25kuQLexXn/giphy.gif)